UTDallasEPICS/Hope-Restored-Community-Information-Module/docs/putApis/README.md

 # Update phonenumbers API

-This API can edit either the phone numbers tied to a resource or the phonenumbers that has a personal relation(if a personal Id is passed)
+This API can edit the Phone Numbers tied to a resource if no personalId was passed, but if it is passed it instead edits the phonenumbers inside personal.
+Same as demo and location API's, it maps through the phone Numbers and updates it either in the resource or personal, if personal Id is passed or not